13. Distributed Deep Learning

 Highlight the influence of the sampler’s optional parameters num_replicas, rank, shuffle and drop_last.

 2. Wrap your DistributedSampler in a BatchSampler.
-Once again use SimpleDataSet in your tests.
-Highlight the influence of the parameters batch_size and drop_last.
+Use SimpleDataSet in your tests.
+Highlight the influence of the batch_size and drop_last parameters.

-We have found a way to consistently partition every minibatch, great!
-Let’s move forward: Time to work on the synchronization of the replicated model.
-We already know that PyTorch’s optimizers use the computed vector-Jacobian products to update a model’s parameters in every step.
-Typically, we zero all gradients before doing the backward pass of a minibatch.
+We found a way to consistently partition each minibatch, great!
+Let’s move forward: Time to work on synchronizing the replicated model.
+We already know that PyTorch’s optimizers use the computed vector-Jacobian products to update a model’s parameters at each step.
+Typically, we set all gradients to zero before doing the backward pass of a minibatch.
 After the backward pass the gradients of a single minibatch are distributed among the nodes.
-For example, consider the situation in Fig. 12.2.2.
-Here, the first process holds the gradients w.r.t. samples 8, 10, 12 and 14.
-In contrast, the second process holds those w.r.t. samples 9, 11, 13 and 15.
-Thus, to get the gradient of the entire minibatch, we have to average all distributed partial gradients.
-Once, the gradient of the entire minibatch is available on all processes, we are able update the weights in a consistent way: The replicas stay in sync!
+For example, consider the situation in Fig. 13.2.2.
+Here, the first process holds the gradients with respect to samples 8, 10, 12, and 14.
+In contrast, the second process holds the gradients w.r.t. samples 9, 11, 13, and 15.
+Thus, to obtain the gradient of the entire minibatch, we have to average all the distributed partial gradients.
+Once the gradient of the entire minibatch is available on all processes, we can update the weights in a consistent manner: The replicas stay in sync!

-Luckily we already have all required tools at hand. c10d’s allreduce together with the reduce operation SUM is sufficient.
-Further, the individual gradients of a model’s parameters are easily obtained from PyTorch.
-Assume that the replicas are stored in the variable io_model on every process and the number of MPI-processes in i_size_distributed, then the desired allreduce’s are implemented in a few lines of code:
+Fortunately, we already have all the tools we need. c10d’s allreduce together with the reduce operation SUM is sufficient.
+Furthermore, the individual gradients of a model’s parameters are easily obtained from PyTorch.
+Assuming that the replicas on each process are stored in the variable io_model and the number of MPI processes in i_size_distributed, the desired allreduce’s are implemented in a few lines of code:

-Listing 12.2.1 Averaging of the gradients for synchronous data parallel training.
+Listing 13.2.1 Averaging gradients for synchronous data parallel training.

 1# reduce gradients